Foundation raising support for Emergency/Surgery expansion

-The fund makes scholarships available to qualified Emenhiser Infusion Center patients who need assistance paying for prostheses, diagnostic tests, treatment, education materials or travel expenses for medical appointments.
+The patient assistance fund makes scholarships available to qualified Emenhiser Infusion Center patients who need assistance paying for prostheses, diagnostic tests, treatment, education materials or travel expenses for medical appointments.

 Recipients include a woman who could not afford her prescribed cancer-fighting medications.
 The grant gave her the ability to fill her prescription and begin her therapy.
 Another woman was unable to keep current on her bills and still obtain the treatment she needed.
 The fund helped cover travel expenses so she could get the necessary care.
 The grant also assisted a 50-year-old widowed mother who was out of work for several months during her treatment by helping pay for travel expenses and her rent.

-“The patient assistance fund has truly touched the lives and hearts of those in the community that it was meant to serve,” said Gasperini.
+“The patient assistance fund has truly touched the lives and hearts of those in the community that it was meant to serve,” said Beth Gasperini, manager of the Emenhiser Infusion Center.
 “To be able to assist these patients has been very heartwarming for those of us who work at the Emenhiser Infusion Center.
 I only wish we could do more!”

 Besides the funds for patient assistance, Soroptimist in 2016 gave the foundation $4,000 toward the purchase of a mammography chair for the hospital’s Imaging Department.
 This chair will benefit patients who are unable to stand for their mammograms.

 Soroptimist is a 37-member organization, started in 1987, with an unwavering commitment to its cause by donating more than $500,000 to the Linn County community.